Amanzimtoti Presbyterian Church © All rights reserved

 Rev Dr Andre de Villiers and the Frere Road Session had oversight of the work.
 During this time lay preachers and students for the ministry helped with the work.
 Among them were Gordon Melrose, Jimmy Stevenson and Louis van Blommestein.

 On 6 February 1967, the first Session was elected and inducted by Rev. Dr A de Villiers.
-Collin Cumming was inducted and H W Duncan, G F Sheares, and H (Sid) Wheelock were ordained and inducted.
+Colin Cumming was inducted and H W Duncan, G F Sheares, and H (Sid) Wheelock were ordained and inducted.

 The beloved Dr. McLeod, to whom the Church Hall is dedicated, passed away in Kenya.
 In 1965, after his earthly remains were brought home, the funeral serve was conducted in the church.
 It was probably the largest service ever held at his building, with people sitting outside on the lawn and into the road.
 One of the marble foundation stones is also in dedication the the work and ministry of Dr McLeod.
 These stones testify to us that the church of Jesus Christ is not built with bricks or stones but living stones of flesh and blood that dedicate themselves as living sacrifices into the service of God.
 In 1998 a bell was donated by Collin and Mary Cumming and placed in the bell tower.
 It is interesting to know that at some early stage 2 large speakers were in the bell tower and an LP record player used to play the bell chimes.